The associative-poset point of view on right regular bands: Conclusion

 An order-theoretical point of view while studying bands has proven to be very informative, as the previous results show.
 We have also seen some fruits of a more general, categorical approach to the study of definability of RRBs and other classes of algebras.
 This approach has also led us to ask some questions which we now present.

 In Example~\ref{exm:distr-complement}, we focused on the variety of distributive lattices because it is locally finite, while the free (general) lattice on three generators is infinite.
 As a result, computing $FU\mathbf{C}$ becomes significantly more complicated when considering general lattices.
 Observe that the connected components of graphs obtained by applying $U$ contain at most two elements.
 This motivates omitting the distributivity hypothesis: \begin{question} Let $L := \{\wedge, \vee, 0, 1, C\}$ and $K$ the class of bounded (non necessarily distributive) lattices, where $C$ is the binary relation defined by ``being a pair of complemented elements''.
 Which graphs are in the class $\K_R$? \end{question} For a sample we have (in all cases, a two-element connected component is to be added to the indicated graph): \begin{itemize} \item A $3$-cycle, by considering $M_3$. \item The complete graph $K_n$, by considering $M_n$. \item In general, the complete bipartite graph $K_{n,m}$ is obtained from $\{0\} + (L_n\sqcup L_m) + \{1\}$, where $+$ denotes ordered sum, $\sqcup$ denotes disjoint union, and $L_k$ denotes the $k$-element linear order.
-Note that this allows us to obtain the $4$-cycle. \end{itemize} We do not know if it is possible to obtain the $5$-cycle.
-We do have an example where \emph{one of its components} is.
+Note that this allows us to obtain the $4$-cycle. \end{itemize} It is not possible to obtain the $5$-cycle.
+We do not know if there is an example having it as \emph{one of its components}.

-A final last remark is that in our seminal example involving RRBs (Corollary~\ref{cor:adjunction-RRB-AP}) we are considering plain poset homorphisms as the morphisms of the category $\categoria{AP}$.
+A final last remark is that in our seminal example involving RRBs (Corollary~\ref{cor:adjunction-RRB-AP}) we are considering plain poset homomorphisms as the morphisms of the category $\categoria{AP}$.
 We are very curious if there exists a more appropriate notion of morphism that preserves more of the structure of associative posets.

 \paragraph*{Acknowledgment} We thank Prof.~Miguel Campercholi (Universidad Nacional de Córdoba) for suggesting that we study the existence of a left adjoint for the forgetful functor from the category of RRBs to that of associative posets.
 We also want to thank Nancy Moyano (Centro de Investigación y Estudios de Matemática, CIEM-FaMAF) for support during this project.